marcastro15/Small-Medium-Business-Patching-Scripts/README.md

 --------
 ./win_updates.ps1

-Note that you can set this one up to run in scheduler mode.
+1. Note that you can set this one up to run in scheduler mode.
-Warning: You can't run this command remotely for security reasons.
+2. Warning: You can't run this command remotely for security reasons.
 Microsoft disabled it recently on new Powershell version - "Install-WindowsUpdate -install -AcceptAll -IgnoreReboot".
 The workaround is to create task scheduler that you can call to execute remotely.
+You may create a scheduler task with the following powershell command on the remote computer:

+Install-Module PSWindowsUpdate
+Get-WindowsUpdate
+Install-WindowsUpdate

 Future Work: